Qualifications and Training

 Q: If I buy materials can I receive reimbursement?

 A: We ask that you try to use the supplies on hand at TCL, and library and online resources whenever possible.
-If you think you need special supplies for which you would like reimbursement, please check with the LV Program Director before making the purchase.
+If you think you need special supplies for which you would like reimbursement, please check with the LV Program Coordinator before making the purchase.

 Q: What if my learner and I do not work well together?